DR JENNIFER DONELSON

 · Thermal ecology and evolution

-I have broad interests in the ecology and early life history of marine fishes, as well as the potential for animals to cope with future climate change.
-My research to date has focused on the ecological impacts of climate change to marine fishes and the potential for species to acclimate to the predicted environmental changes.
-To tackle these questions I use temperature controlled aquarium systems to maintain fish under elevated temperatures for years and generations to test the longer term impacts of warming ocean on marine fish.
-I utilize state of the art aquariums systems at both Sydney Institute of Marine Science and James Cook University to test the impacts of elevated sea water temperature.
+I have broad interests in the ecology and early life history of marine fishes, as well as the potential for ectotherms to cope with future climate change.
+Much of my research to date has focused on the ecological impacts of climate change to marine fishes and the potential for species to acclimate to the predicted environmental changes.
+To tackle these questions, I use state of the art environmentally controlled research aquariums systems that simulate future conditions.

 Picture